JulianBohne/XMLPasta/README.md

 ## Limitations
 - Only supports xml 1.0 spec
-- Only accepts a String of the entire
+- Only accepts a String of the entire xml file (no streams or similar)